fxpio/foxy/README.md

 Features
 --------

+- Works with the installation in the dependencies of the project or the libraries (not in global mode)
 - Works with Nodejs and NPM or Yarn
 - Works with public or private repositories
 - Works with all features of Composer, NPM and Yarn